Texas is known for its punitive stance on DWI convictions. Most Texans faced with DWI understand that dismissal is

 Texas has a more stringent per se definition of intoxication for commercial drivers with a legal limit of just .04, and a no-tolerance policy for underage DWI with a legal limit of .02.
 Even harsher penalties are applied to the DWI conviction if it can be proven that the driver’s BAC was at .15 or higher.

 Additionally, it is important to note that the right to consume the substance, such as with legally prescribed drugs, is not considered a valid defense to a Texas DWI charge.
 Working with an experienced and knowledgeable DFW DWI defense lawyer could increase your chances of getting your DWI charge reduced to a lesser offense.

 In some states, reckless driving is included in the DUI law as a lesser offense given certain circumstances and is thus colloquially referred to as a “wet reckless.”
 In most cases, as in Florida, a wet reckless is only considered a DWI when determining prior offenses.
 Additionally, other states flat out bar this practice of amending this charge from occurring within the DUI statutes.
 Texas, however, has neither a lesser included charge for DWI nor a specific statute barring a plea bargain to another charge.

 Depending on the case and the prosecution involved, sometimes this means plea bargaining down to a lesser charge is not an option.
 However, for many DWI cases in Dallas County or the surrounding areas, getting a DWI reduced is a legitimate option—especially if the prosecution has a weak case, the court docket is flooded, or you are a first-time offender.

 Since the DWI charge can’t technically be amended, if you accept the plea bargain the prosecution will usually withdraw the DWI charge and enter a charge of reckless driving instead.
-Since this process is not guided by statute, the prosecution could technically still pursue the DWI charge after you plead guilty to reckless driving, so the services of an experienced DWI defense lawyer for DFW is highly recommended.
+Since this process is not guided by statute, the prosecution could technically still pursue the DWI charge after you plead guilty to reckless driving, so the services of an experienced DWI defense lawyer for DFW are highly recommended.